poki/phaser-plugin/README.md

 - Disable input and audio during video ads
 - Give you easy/global access to the SDK using `scene.plugins.get('poki')` so you can:
-  - check if users have any adblock enabled;
     - request a _rewardedBreak_
+    - or manually make gameplayStart/gameplayStop

 ## How to use/install